takkii/totolot/README.md

 <s> Conditional branch Transplant from [MinTab](https://github.com/takkii/MinTab). </s>

 PR, merge.
-If necessary, revert.
+If necessary, MinTab revert to a conditional branch.

+#### Thanks for the PR.

 Congratulations 200 commits / The analyze folder is used for data analysis.